 THE IMPOSSIBLE TRIANGLE

 An unusual object that cannot be recognized unless viewed from a particular angle.
-The discovery can be astonishing, helping children to become curious and inquisitive and causes us to question the complex function of our eye-brain perceptive system.
+The discovery can be astonishing, helping children to become curious and inquisitive and causing us to question the complex function of our eye-brain perceptive system.
 This game is composed of two elements: a stainless steel structure (triangular volumetric element manufactured from a 100 x100 mm square tube and Ø 60 mm support) and a distant element (viewﬁnder), manufactured from a Ø 60 mm stainless steel tube and a disk with a hole in the center.
 The two elements are ideally placed 8m apart to obtain the best optical effect.
 Height 150 cm, width 85 cm, length 110 cm.

 SPEAK INTO THE TUBE

 A great game for children to have fun with and socialize.
 A series of eight mouthpieces are connected to one another to create four pairs of ‘speaking tubes’.
 These are arranged in an eccentric pattern which challenges us to discover which of our friends will reply at the other end.
-They are usually arranged to form a circle, so that a gathered emplacement is created; but it is possible to create a bespoke design with the 4 couples of connections which is only limited by the maximum distance of 50m between the mouth/ear pieces of each couple.
+They are usually arranged to form a circle so that a gathered emplacement is created, but it is possible to create a bespoke design with the 4 couples of connections which is only limited by the maximum distance of 50m between the mouth/ear pieces of each couple.
 The structure is manufactured from robust stainless steel tubing connected underground using ﬂexible tubing.

 An imposing 18m long structure with an impact that cannot help but attract attention.
 Clap your hands and listen to the sound that comes back – is it the same?
-This is not just a game, but also an opportunity to reﬂect on sound and its behavior when it travels in a conﬁned space and is reﬂected back to you.
+This is not just a game, but also an opportunity to reﬂect on sound and its behaviour when it travels in a conﬁned space and is reﬂected back to you.
 Have a conversation with yourself!
 The tube has a stainless steel mesh covering.
 Height 100 cm, width 73 cm, length 1800 cm.

 A wonderful piece of equipment to demonstrate how sound waves can be focused to enable them to travel over distance.
 The game is based on two large parabolas that face each other over a distance, one child whispers into one parabola, and despite the surrounding noise of the playground, the whispering can be heard by the other.
-Without any ampliﬁcation a clear vocal signal can be transmitted over a large distance.
+Without any ampliﬁcation, a clear vocal signal can be transmitted over a large distance.
 The large Ø 1,800mm stainless steel parabolas have safely rounded edges and are mounted on a robust stainless steel tubular support frame.

 An aural experience derived from different height stainless steel tubes producing sounds with different tones.
-This is the ﬁrst impression, but if we listen harder, we will notice that not only the sound and the tones, but also vibrations, frequencies and resonances are also present.
+This is the ﬁrst impression, but if we listen harder, we will notice that not only the sound and the tones but also vibrations, frequencies and resonances are present.
 Structure in stainless steel tube manufactured from elements with different diameters: 30, 40, 48 mm.
 Organ pipes hearing height from the ground of 1,100 mm.
 Height 420 cm, width 110 cm, length 200 cm.